dyc3/senior-design/protocol.typ

 }
 ```

-Once the the Balancer, receives this message, it must send a message to the Monolith to update the room's state.
+Once the the Balancer receives this message, it must send a message to the Monolith to update the room's state.

 ```json
 {